Exploratory data analysis

 General summary

-When you start with a dataset, you might do something where you look at the general summary, using functions such as:
+When you start with a dataset, you might do something where you look at the general summary using:

 Typical values